 Overview For children with kidney disease and disorders, the Division of Pediatric Nephrology at Stony Brook Children's offers the most advanced treatment available in Suffolk County.
 We were ranked among the top 50 providers for nephrology in the 2014-15 Best Children's Hospitals rankings in U.S. News & World Report.
 Not only is it the only Suffolk County hospital to perform renal transplants for children, it also is home to one of the largest pediatric nephrology programs on Long Island, seeing approximately 1,400 patients annually.

 Our Team Team members include physicians, a nurse practitioner, a dialysis nurse, and other medical professionals with pediatric nephrology expertise.
 The team works closely with other pediatric specialty departments at Stony Brook, in particular pediatric surgery, pediatric urology, and transplantation services, to provide state-of-the-art, compassionate and family-centered care.

 Transplants.
 Close to 70 adult and pediatric kidney transplants are performed at Stony Brook Medicine annually with excellent immediate surgical and long-term results.
 Most transplant recipients can expect to lead normal, healthy lives after surgery.
-At Stony Brook, the success rate of the new kidney function is 92% after one year.
+At Stony Brook, the success rate of the new kidney function in pediatric patients is 100 percent after one year.

 Treatment for Chronic and Acute Conditions.
 For chronic and acute kidney conditions, including nephritis, nephrosis and nephrotic syndrome, renal artery stenosis and renal failure, Stony Brook offers a number of options.